snabbco/snabb/src/program/lwaftr/doc/configuration.md

 ## Multiple devices

 One lwAFTR can run multiple worker processes.
-For example, here is a configuration snippet that specifies two on-a-stick processes on NICs on PCI address `83:00.0` and `83:00.1`:
+For example, here is a configuration snippet that specifies two on-a-stick processes that service traffic on PCI addresses `83:00.0` and `83:00.1`:

 ```
   instance {